Visco01/gtfs_stops_clustering/README.md

 ## Requirements

-It is essential to have a **Redis server instance running locally** because the algorithm leverages Redis geospatial queries for efficient spatial operations.
+It is essential to have a **Redis server instance running locally (on default port 6379)** because the algorithm leverages Redis geospatial queries for efficient spatial operations.
 The Redis server is utilized to optimize geospatial queries, allowing the clustering algorithm to efficiently process proximity-related computations required during the clustering process.
 Please ensure that a Redis server is installed and running on your local machine to utilize the gem effectively.